HAPPY NEW YEAR!!!

 Hi Roxstars!!!
 It’s Olivia!

 Welcome to my FIRST EVER Sunday Blog Post!!!!!
 I’ve wanted to do a blog for a really long time, and I figured that the first week in 2018 was the perfect time to start!!
 Writing is my favorite thing in the world to do, whether it be songs, books, journaling or my new medium; blogging… I always feel so free when I’m writing something new, so I’m excited to finally have a designated place to voice my opinions and write to my heart’s content.
-I wanted to start something that I can post once a week – every week – no matter where I am in the world or what I’m doing.
-Sometimes I get too busy to post on Social Media, but here on my blog, I will be posting every Sunday, regardless of my schedule!
-Also, I get a lot of questions asking if it’s really me writing, so I just wanted to let you know that every blog post will be written by ME every week, so you’ll be hearing it straight from the horse’s mouth! 🙂
+I wanted to start something that I can post no matter where I am in the world or what I’m doing.
+Also, I get a lot of questions asking if it’s really me writing, so I just wanted to let you know that every blog post will be written by ME, so you’ll be hearing it straight from the horse’s mouth! 🙂

 My life is an ever-changing revolving door of new information.
 One week I could be on tour, the next filming a music video, then in the studio, or at home spending time with my family and animals.
 One thing that is constant though, is my love for living every moment to its fullest, and I’d like to share that zest for life with you.
 Every blog post will be different, focusing on many subjects including (but not limited to) Music, Fashion, Exercise, Food/Recipes, Travel, Weekly Recaps, Health, Beauty, Quotes, and more.
-I’m an avid learner, so some weeks I’ll post about new things I learned that week, books I’ve read, life observations, or just about anything in between….You’ll basically be taking a trip inside my mind every week – so pretty much anything goes! 😉
+I’m an avid learner, so sometimes I’ll post about new things I learned, books I’ve read, life observations, or just about anything in between….You’ll basically be taking a trip inside my mind – so pretty much anything goes! 😉

 If you would like to visually watch what I’m up to each week, go ahead and subscribe to my Youtube Channel (OliviaRoxMusic) and watch my Roxumentary.
 It’s a documentary series that follows my family and I through life that we started posting in 2015…